rdhkim/FakeFish/README.md

 # FakeFish
-A python chess engine to play single or multiplayer chess games.
+A python chess engine to play singleplayer or multiplayer chess games.

 Not Stockfish